Theatre @ York 2018–19: Disruptors

 Two shows presented in the spring of 2019 are Orlando by Sarah Ruhl, directed by MFA candidate Lindsay Bell and The Balcony by Jean Genet, directed by MFA candidate Margaret Legere.
 The two shows will be performed in repertory and feature the MFA and fourth-year actors.

 Orlando is a dramatic adaptation of Virginia Woolf’s feminist classic by contemporary playwright Sarah Ruhl.
 It investigates the adventures of a poet who changes sex from man to woman and lives for centuries, meeting the key figures of English literary history.

 The Balcony uses the setting of an unnamed city and a distant background of a revolution and counterrevolution to explore strains of power in a society.
 The play compelling examines the delicate equilibrium of reality and illusion.

 Studio Shows 2018 -2019

-Out first studio show in CFT 139 is Noise by Maria Milisavljevic under the direction of Lindsey Bell and Margaret Legere, featuring the third year acting students.
+Out first studio show in CFT 139 is Noise by Maria Milisavljevic under the direction of Lindsay Bell and Margaret Legere, featuring the third year acting students.